peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Therefore the following requirements MUST be satisfied:

-- The Credential Issuer MUST verify the signature of all elements in the `status_assertion_requests` object using the confirmation method contained within the Digital Credential where the `status_assertion_requests` is referred to;
+- The Credential Issuer MUST verify the signature of all elements in the `status_assertion_requests` object using the confirmation method contained within the Digital Credential where the Status Assertion Request object is referred to;
-- The Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which the `status_assertion_requests` refers.
+- The Credential Issuer MUST verify that it is the legitimate Issuer of the Digital Credential to which each Status Assertion Request object refers.

 The technical and details about the `status_assertion_requests` object are defined in the next section.